jheers80/propsportal/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework
 - [TypeScript](https://www.typescriptlang.org/) - Typed superset of JavaScript

+## Database Setup

+The database is managed with Supabase.
+For new installations, use the single setup file:

+**`complete_database_setup.sql`** - Contains everything needed for a complete database setup

+See `DATABASE_SETUP.md` for detailed setup instructions.

 ## Database Schema

-The database is managed with Supabase and the schema is defined through a series of migration files located in the `supabase/migrations` directory.

 ### Tables